SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 During the last three years of *scuola superiore*, students can receive a limited number of bonus points called *crediti scolastici* (school credits) based on grades and behavior.
 The better is their performance, the more credits they get.

 {: .box-warning}
 <span class="material-icons-outlined">report_problem</span> **Warning:** There were actually two types of credits: school credits (*crediti scolastici*) and formative credits (*crediti formativi*), but after 2017 (art.
 15 and 26 comma 6 d.lgs.
 62/2017, [permalink](https://www.gazzettaufficiale.it/eli/id/2017/05/16/17G00070/sg)) the latter have been repealed and do not exist anymore in upper secondary school.
-The difference between school credits and formative credits was that the first were (and still are) based on student's performance while the latter were assigned according to extracurricular activities attended by the student outside regular school lessons.
+The difference between school credits and formative credits was that the first were (and still are) based on the student's performance while the latter were assigned according to extracurricular activities attended by the student outside regular school lessons.

-At the end of *superiori*, student must take a final exam, the exam of maturity (or graduation exam, called *Esame di Stato* or *Esame di maturità* in Italian), which is composed by 2 written tests (one on Italian and one on the subject of the *indirizzo*/specialization) and 1 oral examination[^6].
+At the end of *superiori*, student must take a final exam, the exam of maturity (or graduation exam, called *Esame di Stato* or *Esame di maturità* in Italian), which is composed of 2 written tests (one in Italian and one on the subject of the *indirizzo*/specialization) and 1 oral examination[^6].
 The credits they have collected over the years add up to the final score.

 The maximum grade is 100, the minimum to pass the exam is 60.
 As of 2022, the two written tests and the oral interview are evaluated up to a maximum of 50 points in total (15 for the first written test + 10 for the second + 15 for the oral test = 50), while the maximum score deriving from the credits is 50 (50 + 50 = 100).

+In other years, the final evaluation is calculated as follows:
+- first test: maximum 20 points
+- second test: maximum 20 points
+- interview: maximum 20 points
+- school credit: maximum 40 points

 | Grade average | Year 3 credit range | Year 4 credit range | Year 5 credit range |
 |---------------|---------------------|---------------------|---------------------|